We Are the World: Recording

-In the early hours of the morning, two Ethiopian women, guests of Stevie Wonder, were brought into the recording studio.
-They thanked the singers on behalf of their country, bringing several artists to tears, before being led from the room.
-Wonder attempted to lighten the mood, by joking that the recording session gave him a chance to "see" fellow blind musician Ray Charles.
-"We just sort of bumped into each other!"
-The solo parts of the song were recorded without any problems.
-The final version of "We Are the World" was completed at 8 a.m.
+In the early hours of the morning, two Ethiopian women, guests of Wonder, were brought in.
+They thanked the singers on behalf of their country, bringing several artists to tears.
+Wonder attempted to lighten the mood, by joking that the recording session gave him a chance to "see" Charles, saying, "We just sort of bumped into each other!"
+Under the circumstances, the solo parts presented a variety of challenges, but were all successfully recorded that night.
+The final version was completed at 8 a.m.

-Music and vocal arrangements
+Lyrics

 "We Are the World" is sung from a first-person viewpoint, allowing the audience to "internalize" the message by singing the word we together.
 It has been described as "an appeal to human compassion".
+The first lines of the chorus are: "We are the world, we are the children / we are the ones who make a brighter day / so let's start giving".

+Arrangement

-The first lines in the song's repetitive chorus proclaim, "We are the world, we are the children, we are the ones who make a brighter day, so let's start giving".
-"We Are the World" opens with Lionel Richie, Stevie Wonder, Paul Simon, Kenny Rogers, James Ingram, Tina Turner, and Billy Joel singing the first verse.
-Michael Jackson and Diana Ross follow, completing the first chorus together.
-Dionne Warwick, Willie Nelson, and Al Jarreau sing the second verse, before Bruce Springsteen, Kenny Loggins, Steve Perry, and Daryl Hall go through the second chorus.
-Co-writer Jackson, Huey Lewis, Cyndi Lauper, and Kim Carnes follow with the song's bridge.
-This structuring of the song is said to "create a sense of continuous surprise and emotional buildup".
+Lionel Richie, Stevie Wonder, Paul Simon, Kenny Rogers, James Ingram, Tina Turner and Billy Joel sing the first verse; Michael Jackson and Diana Ross sing the first chorus; Dionne Warwick, Willie Nelson and Al Jarreau sing the second verse; Bruce Springsteen, Kenny Loggins, Steve Perry and Daryl Hall sing the second chorus; Jackson, Huey Lewis, Cyndi Lauper, and Kim Carnes sing the bridge.
 "We Are the World" concludes with Bob Dylan and Ray Charles singing a full chorus, Wonder and Springsteen duetting, and ad libs from Charles and Ingram.
+The structure is said to "create a sense of continuous surprise and emotional buildup".

+The following people sang in the chorus: Dan Aykroyd, Harry Belafonte, Lindsey Buckingham, Mario Cipollina, Johnny Colla, Sheila E., Bob Geldof, Bill Gibson, Chris Hayes, Sean Hopper, Jackie Jackson, La Toya Jackson, Marlon Jackson, Randy Jackson, Tito Jackson, Waylon Jennings, Bette Midler, John Oates, Jeffrey Osborne, Anita Pointer, June Pointer, Ruth Pointer, and Smokey Robinson.

+Composition

+The song starts in E major, and at the four-minute mark, modulates to F major, remaining in that key until the end.